Please ensure Javascript is enabled for purposes of website accessibility

 Equity: Public equity is the most challenging asset class to establish a link between the investment of a security and the creation of impact.
 For example, if a fund we are invested in buys a share of Tesla on an exchange, the cash that the fund pays will pass to the seller of the share not to Tesla, so the investment doesn’t contribute to an activity that will create direct impact.
 Probably the most that can be said is that you have bought a share of the impact that Tesla is creating by its business activities – that is, reducing reliance on fossil fuels and improving battery technology.
 Yet, in all likelihood Tesla would have created that impact whether the fund invested in it or not, so there is no additionality from the allocation.

 Equity fund managers can, however, effect change through direct dialogue with the company’s management, by voting or tabling motions at company meetings, and by joining other activist investors in concerted campaigns.
 While there are certainly examples of engagement being an effective tool for change, it can often require a significant holding in the company.
 It can also be challenging from a resource perspective to manage a portfolio with multiple active campaigns.
-Lastly the evidence for the success of campaigns tends to be anecdotal, and where they do succeed, they are most likely to be based around governance or strategic changes, topics that are most likely to be raised at annual general meetings and have an appeal to a broad investor base.
+Lastly, the evidence for the success of campaigns tends to be anecdotal, and where they do succeed, they are most likely to be based around governance or strategic changes, topics that are most likely to be raised at annual general meetings and have an appeal to a broad investor base.

 Bonds: Fixed income securities contain several intrinsic features that make them potentially powerful tools for impact investing: